 5.4.
-Analysis of EQF level 3-6 on a national and implementational level (local language)
+Analysis of EQF level 3-6

+Analysis was done on a national and implementational level (in AgriNext consrortium local languages).

-We've done analysis of EQF levels 3-6 in national languages in order to ensure the highest possible quality.
-To keep this document shorter we have included external links to these EQF analyses below:
+We've conducted analysis of EQF levels 3-6 in national languages to ensure the highest possible quality and accuracy of results.
+To keep this document shorter, we have included external links to these EQF analyses below: